Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Motivation

-\Cref{lst:mot1} shows a program fragment that determines which list node will be used for further computation based on a user input from the command line read via \texttt{scanf}.
-The function \texttt{load\_and\_verify} is used to load the correct node and verify its integrity although we omit the details of the latter for simplicity.
-Based on this, \texttt{user\_choice} takes the user input and calls \texttt{load\_and\_verify} with the corresponding arguments.
-The exact invocation depends on the non-deterministic user input and, in the case of $\mathit{input\_mode}= 1$, also on whether \texttt{current}$=$\texttt{hd}.
+\Cref{lst:mot1} shows a program fragment that works on a data node based on user input read from the command line via \texttt{scanf}.
+Based on this, \texttt{user\_choice} takes the user input and calls \texttt{memcpy} with the corresponding arguments.
+The exact invocation depends on the user input,\footnote{We chose user input as an easy to understand example of non-determinable input.
+Other cases of such input includes IO operations such as incoming network traffic or reading from a file.} which is modeled by a non-deterministic choice in the analysis, and, in the case of $\texttt{in\_mode}= 1$, also depends on whether $\texttt{curr}=\texttt{hd}$.
+We call these kinds of branching \emph{non-determinable}, since the branch taken at runtime can't be determined from the function parameters alone.